RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 General Scheduler Configuration
 ===============================

-This section defines the configuration parameters related to selecting a scheduling algorithm for an application.
+This section describes configuration options related to selecting a scheduling algorithm for an application.
 A scheduler configuration is optional and only necessary in very specific circumstances.
 A normal application configuration does not need any of the configuration options described in this section.

-By default, the :ref:`Deterministic Priority Scheduler
-<SchedulerPriority>` algorithm is used in uniprocessor configurations.
-In case
-SMP is enabled and the configured maximum processors (:ref:`CONFIGURE_MAXIMUM_PROCESSORS <CONFIGURE_MAXIMUM_PROCESSORS>`) is greater than one, then the :ref:`Earliest Deadline First (EDF) SMP Scheduler
+By default, the :ref:`Deterministic Priority Scheduler <SchedulerPriority>` algorithm is used in uniprocessor configurations.
+In case SMP is enabled and the configured maximum processors (:ref:`CONFIGURE_MAXIMUM_PROCESSORS <CONFIGURE_MAXIMUM_PROCESSORS>`) is greater than one, then the :ref:`Earliest Deadline First (EDF) SMP Scheduler
 <SchedulerSMPEDF>` is selected as the default scheduler algorithm.

 For the :ref:`schedulers built into
 RTEMS <SchedulingConcepts>`, the configuration is straightforward.
-All that is required is to define the configuration macro which specifies which scheduler you want for in your application.
+All that is required is to define the configuration option which specifies which scheduler you want for in your application.

 The pluggable scheduler interface also enables the user to provide their own scheduling algorithm.
-If you choose to do this, you must define multiple configuration macros.
+If you choose to do this, you must define multiple configuration option.

 .. index:: CONFIGURE_SCHEDULER_CBS